-Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who starts conversation about work and organizations.
-She also writes at LinkedIn.
+Dr. Marla Gottschalk is an Industrial/Organizational Psychologist and workplace strategist .
+She also writes at Linkedin.